ruby/www.ruby-lang.org/en/news/_posts/2019-04-23-move-to-git-from-svn.md

 * k0kubun

-  k0kubun aggressively develops toolchains related to release and backport workflows and also updates the hook script for git.
+  k0kubun aggressively developed toolchains related to release and backport workflows and also updated the hook script for git.

 * naruse

-  naruse updates the feature changes for Ruby CI and Redmine (bugs.ruby-lang.org).
+  naruse updated the feature changes for Ruby CI and Redmine (bugs.ruby-lang.org).

 * mame

-  mame creates the commit notification script for slack.
+  mame created the commit notification script for slack.

 ## Future Work